 The employer completes Form WC-1, Section A of the form immediately upon knowledge of an injury.
-The employer sends the WC-1 to the insurer or self-insurer claims office.
-Upon receipt, the insurer or self-insurer claims office checks the report for completeness and accuracy.
-The insurer or self-insurer claims office must provide all information requested on the form before filing with the Board.
-The filing of a form WC-1 with the Board creates a Board file with a corresponding claim number.
+The employer transfers the WC-1 to the insurer's claims office.
+The date the insurer receives the report must be clearly stamped on the report.
+Upon receipt, the insurer checks the report for completeness and accuracy.
+The insurer must provide all information requested on the form before filing with the Board.
+If filing on or after July 1, 2010, the WC-1 must be filed EDI (Electronic Date Interchange), see Chapter 5.

-- 1. The insurer or self-insurer claims office is required to file for every claim (medical only, indemnity, controverted or death) the Form WC-1. - 2.
-The insurer completes Section B, C or D and files the original with the Board and sends a copy to the employee and all counsel of record within 21 days of the employer's knowledge of injury, disability, or death.
-Failure of a report to reach the Board within 21 days from employer's knowledge may result in a late-payment penalty (see Board Rule 221(d)). - 3.
-Employee's complete name, address, date of birth and date of injury are required on Form WC-1 to create a file at the Board.
-The insurer or self-insurer claims office is responsible for submitting a completed report. - 4.
-Form WC-1 must show the complete name and complete mailing address, FEIN (Federal Employer Identification Number (if available) of the employer. - 5.
-The complete name of the insurer along with the name and the address of the claims office must be shown. - 6.
-The SBWC ID # is mandatory; it is a five-digit # that is assigned by the Board (see Board website under Licensure and Self-Insurance Division tab Insurers, Self-Insurers, and Group Funds SBWC ID# | State Board of Workers' Compensation (georgia.gov) for SBWC ID #). - 7.
+- 1. The insurer files Form WC-1 with the Board when: - a. an injured employee loses more than seven calendar days from work; - b. an injured employee loses wages entitling him or her to temporary partial disability; - c. an injured employee has permanent disability; - d. an employee dies; - e. an insurer controverts the claim in whole or in part; - f. an injured employee or attorney representing an injured employee files a claim, WC-14, Notice of Claim/Request for Hearing/Request for Mediation, if not previously filed; - g. catastrophic injury is accepted as compensable (file within 48 hours of acceptance); - h. a stipulated settlement is filed; attach a copy of Form WC-1 for each date of accident covered by the settlement; - i. a change of physician or treatment is requested for a "Medical Only" case (file along with Form WC-200b). - 2.
+The insurer completes Section B, C or D and files the original with the Board and sends a copy to the employee within 21 days of the date of injury or the employer's knowledge of disability.
+Failure of a report to reach the Board within 21 days from employer's knowledge may result in a penalty (see Board Rule 221(d). - 3.
+Employee's social security number and date of injury are required on Form WC-1 to create a file at the Board.
+If SSN is not available, the WC-1 can not be filed electronically and must be filed in paper.
+The insurer's claims office is responsible for submitting a completed report. - 4.
+Form WC-1 must show the complete name, address, and FEIN (Federal Employer Identification Number) of the employer.

+- 5. The complete name of the insurer along with the name and the address of the claims office must be shown. - 6.
+The SBWC ID # is mandatory; it is a five-digit # that is assigned by the Board (see Board website www.sbwc.georgia.gov for SBWC ID #). - 7.
 Form WC-1 should include identification of treatment.
-Check the box which best describes the source of the medical care provided.

-8. If there is an insurer's file number or self-insurer's file number, it should be used on all documents.
+Check the box which best describes the source of the medical care provided. - 8.
+If there is an insurer's file number, it should be used on all documents.